 Women's Hair Transplantation

-Although there is a misconception that hair transplant operation is only applied to men, hair transplantation operation is also performed for female patients.
+Although there is a misconception that hair transplant operation is only applied to men, hair transplantation operation is also performed for female.
 The fact that women generally have long hair makes hair loss or thinning mostly invisible.
 However, in some cases, these spills and dilutions become quite evident.
 While many women experience thinning hair in certain periods of their lives, this rate reaches much higher levels before the menopause period.

 While hair loss in men is a condition that is adopted in the normal order of life, significant hair loss for women creates serious traumas and self-confidence deficiencies.
 For this reason, intervention in women’s hair loss has become a necessity rather than a luxury consumption.